-- Retinoids: Retinoids are derivatives of vitamin A and are known for their anti-aging properties.
+- Retinoids: Retinoids and Retinol are derivatives of vitamin A and are known for their anti-aging properties.
 They work by increasing cell turnover, which helps to reduce the appearance of fine lines and wrinkles, and they can also help to even out skin tone and reduce the appearance of dark spots.

 - Vitamin C: Vitamin C is a powerful antioxidant that can help to brighten the complexion and even out skin tone.
 It also helps to protect the skin from environmental damage and can help to stimulate collagen production, which can help to reduce the appearance of fine lines and wrinkles.

 - Alpha Hydroxy Acids (AHAs): AHAs are a group of acids that are commonly used in skincare products to exfoliate the skin.
 They work by breaking down the bonds between dead skin cells, which helps to reveal smoother, brighter skin.
 AHAs can also help to reduce the appearance of fine lines and wrinkles and improve skin texture.

 - Beta Hydroxy Acid (BHA): BHA is a type of acid that is commonly used in skincare products to exfoliate the skin.
 It works by penetrating deep into the pores to break down the buildup of oil and dead skin cells, which can help to reduce the appearance of acne and improve skin texture.